pywugate/DetectRS_OMETIFF/README.md

 ## What can DETECTRS_OMETIFF do?
-DETECTRS_OMETIFF can read X,Y,Z,T,C value from OME.TIFF and separate single-/multi- Z/T/C images into individual Z file(s).
+DetectRS_OMETIFF can read X,Y,Z,T,C value from OME.TIFF and separate single-/multi- Z/T/C images into individual Z file(s).

 ### It means if you make MATLAB do the bulk conversion of multiple files for you, you earn much coffee time.